sedwin928/open-gsa-redesign/_apidocs/business-services.md

 * Modification – The modification/amendment record to the initial record that is represented as Modification Number <> 0.

 **Contract Data Business Services**
+Services for Public Users:
 * get : Retrieves the single searched record.
 * getList : Retrieves summarized results for the searched record.
 * getVersion : Gets the Version for the searched record.
 * exists : Checks if a searched record exists in the legacy FPDS-NG database and returns ‘true’ if the record exists and ‘false’ if the return does not exist.

+Services for Federal Government Agencies-CWS:
+* create, createFromTemplate – Creates a unique record from scratch and also creates a unique record by making use of an existing record as template respectively.
+* update – Updates/changes data on an already created V 1.5 DRAFT record.
+The record will continue to have a DRAFT status.
+* isComplete – Validates if the data submitted on a V 1.5 record is compliant with the Data Dictionary and Data Validation Rules specifications.
+  This function, if performed prior to creating a record, will not automatically save the record.
+The record will have a NEW or a DRAFT status.
+* approve – Approves a V 1.5 DRAFT record that has passed validations.
+The record will move into the FINAL status.
+* correct – Corrects the data on a FINAL record.
+The record will continue to have the FINAL status.
+* close – Closes the FINAL record family.
+* delete – Deletes a DRAFT or a FINAL record.

 **Endpoint Information**<br>